 In addition, about 200 different items are featured in the Hip Hemp Cafes.
 It took two years of sourcing to filter products.

 “I will not tolerate inferiority in my products,” Martorano said.

-He believes in the need for a Certificate of Authenticity for CBD to understand their contents.
+He believes in the need for a Certificate of Authenticity for CBD to understand its contents.

-“We’re about helping people first and making money second,” Martorano said.
+“We’re about helping people first and making money second,” George Martorano said.